About the Jersey Architecture Commission

 Getting advice from the Commission

 There is an option to call other meetings for significant projects.
 The meetings are held in private with attendance restricted to the client, their design team and relevant planning officers.
+There is an option to call oter meetings for significant projects.

 Applicants are invited to make a presentation to the Commission who then issue a written report giving guidance on the scheme.
 It will focus on how well the scheme relates to the principles of good design and give a series of constructive comments.
 The advice is used in the assessment process of any planning application.